Onyekachukwu-Nweke/altschool-cloud-exercises/mini_project/README.md

 ff00::0 ip6-mcastprefix
 ff02::1 ip6-allnodes
 ff02::2 ip6-allrouters
-172.17.0.2      altschool-onyeka.me
+172.17.0.2      onyekachukwuejiofornweke.me
 ```

 ### Access Laravel
 <!-- Now, open your web browser and access the Laravel site by visiting your `virtual domain name` or `IP`.
 You will be redirected to the Laravel default page.
 If you get a `404 | not found` error, make sure to do the following...
-- move to your `routes` directory in your project directory which in my case is `/var/www/mini-project/laravel/routes` -->
+- move to your `routes` directory in your project directory which in my case is `/var/www/altschool/laravel/routes` -->
 ```
-cd /var/www/mini-project/laravel/routes
+cd /var/www/altschool/laravel/routes
 ```
 - look for a file name `web.php` and remove the comments on the block of code which starts with `Routes::` it should look something like the file below
 ```